FTBF/ITA-BPM-firmware/README.md

 ```
 ./project create [project name]
 ```
+This will create a the specified project in a folder called `[project name]`.
+The project xpr file can be opened and editedin Vivado as usual.
+The project file should NEVER be committed to git.

-build a project (bit file and device tree overlay)
+To build a project from the command line (bit file and device tree overlay)
 ```
 ./project build [project name]
 ```